What are Ex- Post and Ex- Ante?

 Investors and analysts can use Ex-Post data for the prediction of future trends, prices, etc. They can predict the returns from a security on the basis of actual returns from it over the years.
 Investment companies can create prediction models for performance and returns on the basis of Ex-Post data.
 Companies can use Ex-Post data to predict the future earnings of the company.
 Similarly, the government and its agencies can use actual results from the past.
 It can help them correctly predict what to expect in the economy.
 Ex-Post data is critical for policy formulation and implementation.
 This data is more accurate and hence, very important.
 Its basis is actual and historical occurrences rather than mere predictions.

 Comparison and Variation

 A comparison of the value of an asset at the beginning of the year or matching period is done with its current value.
 This helps to assess the appreciation in the price of the security.
-Gauging of any substantial increase or decrease can easily be done from this exercise.
-We also take into account the income that the asset or security yields over the period under consideration.
-A comparison of expected returns on the basis of Ex-Post data is done with the earlier estimates and predictions or the Ex-Ante data.
+Gauging any substantial increase or decrease can easily be done from this exercise.
+We also consider the income that the asset or security yields over the period under consideration.
+A comparison of expected returns on the basis of Ex-Post data is made with the earlier estimates and predictions or the Ex-Ante data.
 The prediction models in place are working fine if there is little variation in the results obtained.
 If the variation is large, the prediction models and the risk-assessment methods have to be re-assessed.
-Accordingly, changes will have to be done.
+Accordingly, changes will have to be made.

-Ex-Post data is important for planning, implementation, and more importantly the control function of the management.
+Ex-Post data is important for planning, implementation, and, more importantly, the control function of the management.
 It is an effective tool for variance analysis.
-It helps to take corrective measures to bring down the variations between the predictions as given by Ex-Ante data and the actual results.
+It helps take corrective measures to bring down the variations between the predictions given by Ex-Ante data and the actual results.